Chas McCormick Player Props: Astros vs. Twins

 |Games w/1+ RBI

-- The Twins surrendered 184 total home runs last season (1.1 per game) to rank 21st in baseball.
+- Twins pitchers combine to surrender the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- Ryan (1-0) pitches for the Twins to make his second start of the season.
+- Mahle (1-0) gets the start for the Twins, his second of the season.

-- His most recent appearance was on Sunday against the Kansas City Royals, when the righty tossed six innings, surrendering one earned run while giving up three hits.
+- His last appearance came on Monday against the Miami Marlins, when the righty threw five innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.